Get Involved

 We’re always looking for great volunteers who have a passion for nature and learning.
 Contact Foy Spicer at fspicer@goshen.edu or call (260) 799-5869.

-To see upcoming opportunities, click the + sign next to the opportunities you are interested in to learn more!
+To see upcoming opportunities, click the + sign next to the opportunities (listed below) that you are interested in to learn more and to see available dates!

 Multiflora rose is one of Merry Lea's common invasive "woody" plants.
 We will use loppers to cut the stems and daubers to paint the stumps with herbicide*.
 This method keeps herbicide use to a minimum and targets only the plants you want to treat.
 We will work in teams with one person cutting and one person daubing.